vincemann/subtitle-buddy/README.md

 ## Download
-You can download the latest release (.jar) from [here](https://github.com/vincemann/Subtitle-Buddy/releases).
+You can download the latest release from [here](https://github.com/vincemann/Subtitle-Buddy/releases).

 ## Installation
 No Installation required.
-Just place the [jar](https://github.com/vincemann/Subtitle-Buddy/releases) wherever you want
+Just unpack the [zip](https://github.com/vincemann/Subtitle-Buddy/releases) wherever you want
-and double-click to run it.
+and run the start script.
-Alternatively run java -jar *downloadedSubtitleBuddy.jar* in your terminal.

 ## Synchronisation
 There are two convient ways to synchronize the loaded subtitles (.srt) with the movie.